Fast Food Restaurant Waste, Symptom of a Larger Problem in Our Lives

 Do you look around and see this play out over and over again as you stand in line?
 What should be done?
 Is this a symptom of a larger problem?

 There was a time I would be embarrassed about eating fast food.
-Now I am embarrassed because I willingly participate in fast food restaurant waste lunacy.
+Now I am ashamed because I willingly participate in the lunacy of fast food restaurant waste.

 In your heart, you know fast food restaurant waste is a problem.
 Just look around you.
 Fast food restaurant waste is everywhere.
 Overflowing trash dumpsters, public trash cans, in your homes, and clogging our waterways.

 Why?
-I would guess the average cardboard, paper, and plastic fast food restaurant waste had a lifespan of less than an hour in use before being discarded.
+I would guess the average fast food restaurant waste, including cardboard, paper, and plastic, had a lifespan of less than an hour in use before being discarded.
 What the hell are we doing?
 Fast Food Restaurant Waste is growing out of control.

 Fast Food Restaurant Waste, Out Of Sight, Out of Mind